phetsims/phet-info/doc/phet-software-design-patterns.md

   !options.hasOwnProperty( 'someField' )
   ```

 (4) Options as an Object should never have an extra prototype.
-We may be able to check this in merge since we own that code.

 ### Points of discussion